Gonioscopy

 Gonioscopy Technique and Equipment

-The anterior chamber is commonly evaluated during slit lamp biomicroscopy, but the chamber angle is hidden from ordinary view because light rays emanating from the chamber angle are refracted back into the eye (total internal reflection of light rays).
-Therefore, a gonioprism is needed as shown below.
+Doctors commonly evaluate the anterior chamber during slit-lamp biomicroscopy, but the chamber angle remains hidden because light rays from it refract back into the eye (total internal reflection).
+Therefore, doctors use a gonioprism, as shown below.

 (Left – chamber angle is hidden due to total internal reflection.
 Right – gonioprism placed on eye allows indirect visualization of chamber angle through a mirror.)